chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/11-Promises.md

 ### Creating Unsettled Promises

-New promises are created using the `Promise` constructor.
-This constructor accepts a single argument: a function called the *executor*, which contains the code to initialize the promise.
-The executor is passed two functions named `resolve()` and `reject()` as arguments.
+<u>New promises are created using the `Promise` constructor.
+This constructor accepts a single argument: a function called the ***executor***, which contains the code to initialize the promise.</u> The executor is passed two functions named `resolve()` and `reject()` as arguments.
 The `resolve()` function is called when the executor has finished successfully to signal that the promise is ready to be resolved, while the `reject()` function indicates that the executor has failed.

 Here's an example that uses a promise in Node.js to implement the `readFile()` function from earlier in this chapter: